 Joe Watcharachotewisit is our Thai Language Project Learning Designer with 20 years of teaching experience.
 Extremely knowledgeable in Thai culture and the traditional ceremonies, Joe has organized and supported countless Thai traditional events in international schools where he previously taught.
 Joe completed his Bachelor of Education from Srinakharinwirot University, Bangkok.
 He loves to encourage learners to take pride in their language and to share with them lifelong learning experiences.
 Joe loves playing golf with his friends, cooking Thai food and is an avid fan of MasterChef

-Having taught children from ages 2-14 years, Emma has a strong understanding of child development, knowing where the children are going and where they have come from.
+Our Early Years 2-3 Learning Designer and Cohort 1-4 Leader Emma Weston has taught children ages 2-14 years in London, Taipei and Bangkok and has a strong understanding of child development, knowing where the children are going and where they have come from.

 A passion for developing teachers to be the best they can be has followed Emma throughout her career.
 This began with her setting up an Early Years Network group in London where teachers were invited to join and host different workshops.
 Emma has also presented in a Foundation Stage JAWS workshop in Indonesia and hosted teacher CPD (Continuing Professional Development) in Bangkok alongside Early Excellence.